-1. Organisation and report details a) Contracting Authority Name City of Glasgow College b) Period of the annual procurement report 2021-2022 c) Required by s18 Procurement Reform (Scotland) Act 2014 to prepare an annual procurement report?
+1. Organisation and report details a) Contracting Authority Name City of Glasgow b) Period of the annual procurement report College 2021-2022 c) Required by s18 Procurement Reform (Scotland) Act 2014 to prepare an annual procurement report?
 (Yes / No) Yes 2.
 Summary of Regulated Procurements Completed a) Total number of regulated contracts awarded within the report period 18 b) Total value of regulated contracts awarded within the report period £3,484,578 c) Total number of unique suppliers awarded a place on a regulated contract awarded during the period 18 i) how many of these unique suppliers are SMEs 6 ii) how many of these unique suppliers how many are Third sector bodies - 3.
-Review of Regulated Procurements Compliance a) Number of regulated contracts awarded within the period that complied with your Procurement Strategy 18 b) Number of regulated contracts awarded within the period that did not comply with your Procurement Strategy - 4.
+Review of Regulated Procurements Compliance a) Number of regulated contracts awarded within the period that complied with your Procurement Strategy 18 b) Number of regulated contracts awarded within the period that did not comply with your Procurement Strategy · 4.
 Community Benefit Requirements Summary Use of Community Benefit Requirements in Procurement: a) Total number of regulated contracts awarded with a value of £4 million or greater.
 0 b) Total number of regulated contracts awarded with a value of £4 million or greater that contain Community Benefit Requirements.
 0 c) Total number of regulated contracts awarded with a value of less than £4 million that contain a Community Benefit Requirements

-Key Contract Information on community benefit requirements imposed as part of a regulated procurement that were fulfilled during the period: d) Number of Jobs Filled by Priority Groups (Each contracting authority sets its own priority groups) e) Number of Apprenticeships Filled by Priority Groups f) Number of Work Placements for Priority Groups g) Number of Qualifications Achieved Through Training by Priority Groups h) Total Value of contracts sub-contracted to SMEs i) Total Value of contracts sub-contracted to Social Enterprises j) Total Value of contracts sub-contracted to Supported Businesses k) Other community benefit(s) fulfilled Listed above 5.
-Fair Work and the real Living Wage a) Number of regulated contracts awarded during the period that have included a scored Fair Work 18 criterion. b) Number of unique suppliers who have committed to pay the real Living Wage in the delivery of a regulated contract awarded during the period. c) Number of unique suppliers who are accredited Living Wage employers and were awarded a regulated contract awarded during the period. d) Number of unique suppliers who have signed up to the Scottish Business Pledge and were awarded a regulated contract awarded during the period.
-6. Payment performance a) Number of valid invoices received during the reporting period.
-6927 b) Percentage of invoices paid on time during the period ("On time" means within the time period set out in 39% the contract terms.) c) Number of regulated contracts awarded during the period containing a contract term requiring the prompt payment of invoices in public contract supply chains. d) Number of concerns raised by sub-contractors about the timely payment of invoices within the supply chain of public contracts.
+- d) Number of Jobs Filled by Priority Groups (Each contracting authority sets its own priority groups) - e) Number of Apprenticeships Filled by Priority Groups - f) Number of Work Placements for Priority Groups - g) Number of Qualifications Achieved Through Training by Priority Groups - h) Total Value of contracts sub-contracted to SMEs - i) Total Value of contracts sub-contracted to Social Enterprises - j) Total Value of contracts sub-contracted to Supported Businesses - k) Other community benefit(s) fulfilled

+5. Fair Work and the real Living Wage

+- a) Number of regulated contracts awarded during the period that have included a scored Fair Work criterion. - b) Number of unique suppliers who have committed to pay the real Living Wage in the delivery of a regulated contract awarded during the period. - c) Number of unique suppliers who are accredited Living Wage employers and were awarded a regulated contract awarded during the period. - d) Number of unique suppliers who have signed up to the Scottish Business Pledge and were awarded a regulated contract awarded during the period.

+6. Payment performance

+- a) Number of valid invoices received during the reporting period. - b) Percentage of invoices paid on time during the period ("On time" means within the time period set out in the contract terms.) - c) Number of regulated contracts awarded during the period containing a contract term requiring the prompt payment of invoices in public contract supply chains. - d) Number of concerns raised by sub-contractors about the timely payment of invoices within the supply chain of public contracts.

+-

+3

+12

+-

+-

+-

+-

+Listed above